 When I was a child, English had the convention of alternating parentheses with brackets (so a nested thought [like this (or this)] would be slightly easier to place within shifting contexts).

-Seems like a good solution, but I’ve found excessive nesting of thoughts has a side effect of making a writer seem distracted, scattered, or otherwise just difficult to follow.
+Seems like a good solution, but I’ve found excessive nesting of thoughts has a side effect of making a writer sound distracted or just a bit more difficult to follow.

 I used this as a strategy for nested parenthesis when I was writing in school but my teachers always told me to just break things into more sentences.
 Which was honestly probably the correct move.
 At this point my favorite method for dealing with this has become footnotes, we need more footnotes in novels and casual reading.
 The only time I've ever seen that done is in The Bartimaeus Sequence by Jonathan Stroud, in which he greatly overuses them, and I absolutely loved it.